Non-Hermitian curved space via inverted wave equation: Introduction

-Surprisingly, all it takes is an isotropic material profile embracing loss and gain in a nutshell, which sidesteps the mathematical difficulty of separation of amplitude and phase.
-Inspired by the synergy between NH photonics and TO~\cite{Kresic2022Transforming}, we extend the material parameters to a \emph{complex} function of space to include loss and gain, and then develop a curved-space analogue picture in the spirit of TO.
-The merit of such extension to complex value is two-fold: (1) it encapsulates spatial gain and loss within access to metamaterial engineering~\cite{Ye2017reflectionless}; and (2) the complex-valued material profile naturally hosts the complex-valued wave function, which shall immediately clarify the inverting method as in \eqref{eq:central} below.
-We envision further that this theory shall apply universally for controlling wave flows in the NH landscape, which are ready to be implemented on the silicon photonic platform along with metamaterial manufacture and laser technology.
+Surprisingly, an isotropic material profile embracing loss and gain can be easier to design than its Hermitian counterpart, which sidesteps the mathematical difficulty of separation of amplitude and phase therein~\cite{Philbin2014Making, Vial2016class, King2018scattering-free}.
+Inspired by the synergy between NH photonics and TO~\cite{Kresic2022Transforming}, we extend the material parameters to a \emph{complex} function of space to include distributive loss and gain, and then develop a curved-space analogue picture for predefined incidence in the spirit of TO.
+The merit of such extension to complex value is two-fold: (1) it encapsulates spatial gain and loss within access to metamaterial engineering~\cite{Ye2017reflectionless} in which one uses local metamaterials to realise the discretized refractive index profiles; and (2) the complex-valued material profile naturally hosts complex-valued waves of no reflection, which shall immediately clarify the inverting method as detailed in Eq.~\eqref{eq:central} of Sec.
+II below.
+Then in Sec.
+III, our three types of examples are numerically verified to work per design purposes: amplitude controlling, phase conversion, and direction shunting.
+It is noted that our theory applies to other types of wave forms such as under paraxial approximation and for higher dimension, and put no explicit restraint on boundary conditions.
+Finally in Sec.
+IV, we conclude our Letter by envisioning its universality for controlling non-reflection waves in the NH landscape, and outlooking for wave controlling.
+By implementing absorbing and lasing techniques available in silicon photonic platform, our theory may contribute to NH wave manipulation via metamaterial manufacture and laser technology.
+We also note that our reflectionless property derives from making use of wave equation itself, which is distinct from unidirectional reflectionlessness from exceptional points in NH scattering system~\cite{LuoJ2018PT, Yuxuan2025GeneralizedPT, YanD2025Ultrasensitive}, and that our construction guarantees reflectionlessness only for the prescribed incident field at the design frequency, rather than works for a general class of incident waves.